Page Updated On 11/14/2018

 Launched in 2001, the Suncoast Beach Trolley (or SBT) travels almost the entire gulfside corridor from downtown Clearwater to St. Pete Beach.
 This route originally used replica trolleybuses that were manufactured by either Optima/Chance, Cable Car Concepts, Trolley Enterprises, or Supreme Corp, but today use Gillig Low Floor replica trolleys.
 The SBT provides easy, convenient, and reliable service to those wanting to explore the Gulf Beaches.
 The route’s internal number is 777.

-Routing and Frequency
+Routing & Frequency

 Fares for the SBT are the same as the rest of the PSTA bus system.
 There are no special fare categories for the route.

-The PSTA Central Avenue Trolley
+The PSTA Central Ave Trolley

 Originally beginning in the 1990s (possibly earlier) as a city-operated shuttle only going along portions of Central Ave in St. Petersburg, the service morphed into the current Central Ave Trolley (or CAT) in 2011 to serve all of the Central Ave corridor from downtown St. Pete (near the Pier) to St. Pete Beach and Pass-A-Grille (taking over the Pass-A-Grille segment of the Suncoast Beach Trolley).
 The original shuttle service utilized replica trolleybuses that were manufactured by either Optima/Chance, Cable Car Concepts, Trolley Enterprises, or Supreme Corp, while the current trolley route uses Gillig Low Floor Replica Trolleybuses.
-The creation of the Central Ave Trolley allows for a one-seat trip between downtown St. Pete and Pass-A-Grille, as opposed to the prior setup where customers would have to transfer between the original Central Ave shuttle and PSTA Route 35 in the Grand Central District.
+The creation of the Central Ave Trolley allows for a one-seat trip between downtown St. Pete and Pass-A-Grille, as opposed to the prior setup where customers would have to transfer between the original Central Ave shuttle and PSTA Routes 3 or 35 in the Grand Central District or Downtown St. Pete.
 While the Central Ave Trolley technically replaced Route 35 service after its creation, the route number is still used internally for the trolley.

-Routing and Frequency
+Routing & Frequency

 The Downtown St. Petersburg “Looper” Trolley

-Routing and Frequency
+Routing & Frequency

 The Clearwater Jolley Trolley

 The Clearwater Jolley Trolley is a circulator trolley that travels through various points throughout Clearwater (both downtown and Clearwater Beach), Dunedin, Tarpon Springs, and Safety Harbor.
 The trolley service began in 1982 as a city-run service.
 Then, for several years, PSTA operated the service, before a non-profit company was formed to take over day-to-day operations.
 However, PSTA continues to support the trolley, and its Go Cards are interchangeable with Jolley Trolley passes.
+By mid 2019, the Jolley Trolley will be on board the Flamingo Fares program.

-Routing and Frequency
+Routing & Frequency

 The one-way cash fare is $2.25, with the reduced fare of $1.10 for Seniors and persons with disabilities.
 These cash fares, as well as the cost of the daily, weekly, and monthly passes are the same costs as their respective PSTA Go Cards.
 Additionally, passes on either system are interchangeable with one another, meaning that you can seamlessly connect from the Jolley Trolley to the PSTA system, and vice-versa.
 Childen under 5 years of age (with a parent) can ride the trolley for free.